spear-sim/spear/README.md

 ## Acknowledgements

-From 2021 to 2024, SPEAR was developed with generous support from [Kujiale](https://www.kujiale.com) and the [Intelligent Systems Lab](https://github.com/isl-org) at [Intel](https://www.intel.com).
+From 2021 to 2024, SPEAR was developed with generous support from the [Intelligent Systems Lab](https://github.com/isl-org) at [Intel](https://www.intel.com) and [Kujiale](https://www.kujiale.com).
 Beginning in 2024, SPEAR is being developed by an independent consortium with generous support from Kujiale.